supabase/supabase/studio/data/__templates/README.md

 ### Mutations

-The parameter `onError` should be passed when intializing the mutation, where the appropriate UI behaviour should be triggered (usually a toast will be fine).
+The parameter `onError` should be passed when intializing the mutation, where the appropriate UI behavior should be triggered (usually a toast will be fine).
 If `onError` is not provided, we will then default to a toast message that will be called from within the mutation itself.

 ```jsx
 const { mutateAsync } = useMutation({